Steven2707/BankPros-Maybank-Hackathon-/README.md

 # BankPros-Maybank-Hackathon-
 BankPros (Maybank Hackathon)

+@THIS APP IS CREATED FOR THE MAYBANK HACKATHON 2017.

 -This app uses MIT App Inventor 2 to develop.

 -This repository contains 4 files, which are,